artsy/artsy.github.io/_posts/2018-02-06-apogee-technical-retrospective.markdown

 Based on the parser selected by the user, Apogee gathers the required data from the current spreadsheet, sends it to the server for processing, and appends the results to the sheet.
 Pretty straightforward, you'd think.

 Unfortunately, Google Add-ons are a bit... strange.
 The Add-on itself is executed in Google's datacentres (not the user's browser) and is written in [JavaScript 1.6-ish][version].
-The execution environment also lacks an event loop which, again, is a bit strange.
+Specifically, it runs with JavaScript 1.6, plus some features from 1.7, plus some other features from 1.8, and also ["Google Advanced Services"][gas].
+The execution environment also lacks an event loop, which makes sense from Google's perspective (their servers need to know if a script execution has completed) but is still a bit unusual.

 Rather than deal with a weird version of JavaScript, we decided to write the Add-on in [TypeScript][] and compile down to something Google can execute.
 We also found [open source typings][typings] for the Google APIs, which helped a lot.
 Google also provides access to certain whitelisted libraries, including [Lodash][], which is handy.

 Add-ons also have a somewhat complex permissions and authentication model.
 The [documentation][] provided is a great illustration of why _complete_ documentation is not necessarily _effective_ documentation.
 If you already understand what you're doing, the docs are a good reference, but I found them difficult to learn from.
+I really like [this explanation][docs] of how to structure documentation like unit tests.

 Permissions vary wildly depending on the execution context.
 For example, the `onOpen` callback is able to make network requests when the script is run as an attachment to a spreadsheet, but not when deployed.
 This makes it difficult to populate our menu UI, which is based off an API response.
 I learned to not have confidence everything was working until I saw it work end-to-end.